GSA-TTS/identity-handbook/_articles/sprint-ceremonies.md

 can’t be covered in a few minutes can be taken to a breakout in the time after standup.

-Standups are open meetings and can be attended by anyone from login.gov.
+Standups are open meetings and can be attended by anyone from Login.gov.
 It is important that attendees who don’t contribute directly to the team’s work remember they are attending standup as an observer.
 They should not interfere with the standup.
 Any issues they want to discuss should be addressed